LGBTQIA+ Community Center

 Campus Pride Index

-In the Spring of 2021, the Office of Diversity, Inclusion and Equal Opportunity, in collaboration with the LGBTQIA+ Advisory Group, participated in the Campus Pride Index initiative to evaluate the University’s current environment and review recommended changes as well as a means of measuring future progress.
+In the Spring of 2021, the Office of Inclusive Excellence and Belonging, in collaboration with the LGBTQIA+ Advisory Group, participated in the Campus Pride Index initiative to evaluate the University’s current environment and review recommended changes as well as a means of measuring future progress.
 The Campus Pride Index is an overall indicator of institutional commitment to LGBTQ-inclusive policies, programs and practices.
 Worcester State University is proud to receive a Campus Pride Index score of 4.5 out of 5.
 For more detailed information, please visit Worcester State’s Campus Pride Index.

 Chosen Name and Pronoun Forms and Policy